 Hotels have traditionally offered on-site business facilities with computers, workstations, and telephones.
 Today most travelers carry their own computer and phone and prefer a room with a desk and a solid internet connection where they can work in privacy and peace.
 Most hotel booking sites will let you screen for amenities like an in-room desk and access to printing equipment.
 If you travel often, you should make screening for the amenities you need and confirming them by e-mail as much a part of your routine as buying travel insurance online or remembering your passport.
 Then you’ll always have a decent workspace.

 Long-term travelers might prefer an apartment to a hotel room.
 An apartment offers more privacy and a kitchen.
-Cooking instead of eating out for every meal appeals to travelers who are health-conscious, as well as those who are on a tight budget.
+Cooking instead of eating out for every meal appeals to backpackers who are health-conscious, as well as those who are on a tight budget.
 Airbnb has always let renters screen for Wi-Fi access, but now the site is offering a filter for “laptop friendly workspace” as well.
 It’s a good idea to message the host before you commit to a rental and confirm the features that are important to you, such as fast Wi-Fi or an ergonomic office chair.
 Ask about discounts for stays of a week or more.

 If you’re spending a lot of time in airports, access to an airport lounge is worth fighting for.
 A lounge offers comfortable seating, free Wi-Fi, and an oasis of peace and quiet in a busy airport.
 There are several ways to get access to a lounge: You can buy a day pass, invest in a membership, use your frequent flyer or credit card perks, or pay for access to a public lounge.